- The Examined Life:

 - University Entrance:

-- Religious Studies ‘A’ Level can lead to Single Honours degrees in Philosophy or Theology at most major universities including Oxbridge, or as part of a Joint Honours degree, in combination with a large number of other subjects.
+- Religious Studies ‘A’ Level can lead to Single Honours degrees in Philosophy or Theology at most major universities including Oxford and Cambridge, or as part of a Joint Honours degree, in combination with a large number of other subjects.
 ‘A’ Level Religious Studies is recognised by the Russell Group of universities as ‘suitable preparation for entry to university’.

 - UCAS identifies a number of possible careers for Philosophy and Theology graduates, among them: law, education, journalism and the media, social and pastoral care, government, publishing, charity work, personnel, computer and information technology - and in all contexts where precision, clarity and high level abstract planning and analysis are required.
 It is good preparation for management and leadership roles.